-2.1.1 VM characteristics related to charging
+2.1.1.
+VM characteristics related to charging

 A main characteristic that affects the charging fee is the exact type and volume of computational resources that each client requests.
-There is a significant deviation in the price depending on CPU speed1, memory and storage space.
+There is a significant deviation in the price depending on CPU speed, memory and storage space.
 Usually providers have some fixed combinations of the above components, so that they offer complete pre-specified VM options to users aiming to cover a broad range of needs.
 In addition, some providers allow their customers to build their own combination of resources, i.e., to customize their VMs.
-Some examples are Amazon Web Services [1] and CloudSigma [4], respectively.
-Finally, some providers, like Amazon [3] and Rackspace [14] follow a hybrid approach and offer additional storage space with extra cost on top of pre-specified VM instances.
+Some examples are Amazon Web Services and CloudSigma,